zhouhao/findeasily.net/README.md

 3. *You can skip this step now*: Create you configuration file(*optional step*, e.g. your file is `application-sample.properties`) in [`resources`](https://github.com/zhouhao/findeasily.net/tree/master/src/main/resources) folder(use [`application-dev.properties`](https://github.com/zhouhao/findeasily.net/blob/master/src/main/resources/application-dev.properties) as example)
 4. `SPRING_PROFILES_ACTIVE=dev ./mvnw spring-boot:run`
 5. Visit [http://localhost:8080/](http://localhost:8080/), if everything is OK, you can see the home page
+6. If you make any code change, and want to deploy to live site, please run `./deploy-website.sh`.
+    1. Please do **NOT** deploy if your code cannot pass test.
+    2. Please do **NOT** share the keys in `script` folder for public users
+    3. After this script completes, the website will be 502 for a while

 ### Note: